CSV Template Structure (Add new items)

 Short unique tag for the policy

-Max 5 chars, unique
+Max 5 characters, unique

 PII